davidloiret/agentic-design/README.md

 bottom sheet should only be open by default if there is no category and technique selected

 When empty => I should have a call to action to open bottom sheet

+create a waitlist

+add tag so we can search rapidly not by provider but by use case coding agent, etc for the prompt